jarodtang85/jarodtang85/README.md

 My academic experience in mechatronics together with my experience gained through engineering student teams has geared my interest towards the application of robotics and AI in everyday life.

 ## Education
-- University of Melbourne: Melbourne - Bachelor of Science
+- University of Melbourne: Bachelor of Science - Completed
-- University of Melbourne: Melbourne - Master of Mechatronics Engineering
+- University of Melbourne: Master of Mechatronics Engineering - Currently Ongoing (Expected graduation year is 2024)

 ## Technical Skills
 ### Langugages & Frameworks